-Remember that fit is almost as important as quality — just because you've found a good-quality theme, this doesn't mean it'll be right for you.
+Remember that fit is almost as important as quality — just because you've found a good-quality theme, that doesn't mean it's right for you.
 Also, just because a theme isn't appropriate for your goals, that doesn't mean it's a bad theme.

 Hopefully, we've given you some pointers and tools to better gauge the potential of a theme, and you'll now be able to make a better decision for your site.

 There's more to us than just WordPress guides.
 Here's a few favorites:

 Because there's so much to consider, choosing the right theme is rarely ever easy!
 Making the right choice for your site however, is absolutely essential – so be sure to invest an appropriate amount of time and effort into searching!